mendechris/mendechris.github.io/essays/return-of-the-javascript.md

 ## Javascript Impressions: Then and Now

 This semester isn’t the first time I’ve learned Javascript through FreeCodeCamp.
-I needed a crash course in Javascript basics to participate in a hackathon and it was the best option.
+I needed a crash course in Javascript basics to participate in a hackathon and it was the best option I had found.
 Having started with Java, I found the transition to be very easy.
-The keywords may have been different but the logic was the same.
+The commands may have been slightly different but the logic was the same.

-Unfortunately, I hadn’t done much with Javascript after the event and had forgotten the exact syntax.
-Fortunately, Javascript is not too difficult to relearn when compared with C, C++, or Java.
+Since I hadn’t done much with Javascript after the hackathon event, I did forget the exact syntax for some of the tasks.
+Luckily, Javascript is not too difficult to relearn when compared with C, C++, or Java.

 One of the features I like about Javascript is the dynamic type checking.
-It is very convenient to be able to return multiple data types for a function than to be limited to one type.
+It is very convenient to be able to declare variables with ```let``` or ```const``` without having to worry about explicitly including the data type.
+Furthermore this allows us to return multiple data types for a function than to be limited.

 ## In the context of relationships